terrierteam/LMM4Rec/README.md

 * scipy==1.6.2
 * torch==1.10.3
 * torch_scatter==2.0.6

-## Update:
-We intend to submit this version to the recommendation library shortly.

 ## Usage
 * Configure the xx.conf file in the directory named conf. (xx is the name of the model you want to run)</li>